nephew92/itools-nodejs/README.md

 This application presents a web system to manage commercial customers of a hypothetical company.

 The server-side was developed with [node.js](https://nodejs.org/en/) using [expressjs](http://expressjs.com/) to buid easily the web application and [express-validator](https://express-validator.github.io/) to validate the forms data.
-The client-side use [bootstrap](https://getbootstrap.com/) to improve page view, as well as other frameworks to manage the data.
+The client-side use [bootstrap](https://getbootstrap.com/) to improve page view, as well as others Javascript frameworks to manage the data.

 # Installation

 Enter the application directory after clone or download.
 Run the following commands at your preferred OS.
+Instructions for installing some tools have been omitted, see the instructions on the official tool page if necessary.

 ## Web server